Hotspot policing: 'There's car thefts, breaks-ins, everything'

 Engineer Iain Warner, 45, doubts whether the new measures will have much impact.

-He said antisocial behaviour thrived when there was little for people to do.
+He said anti-social behaviour thrived when there was little for people to do.

 "When they are bored they make up things for themselves to do.